-On March 26, 2010, HUD and Treasury announced enhancements to the Federal Housing Administration Refinance Program (FHA Refinance), designed to make homeownership more affordable for borrowers whose homes are worth less than the remaining amounts on their mortgage loans (negative equity).
-TARP funds were made available by OFS through an \$8.0 billion letter of credit facility, in order to fund a share of the losses associated with this program (subsequently reduced to \$1.0 billion in fiscal year 2013 due to low utilization).
-As of September 30, 2014, FHA guaranteed 2,069 Refinance loans with a total face value of almost \$292 million currently under OFS's letter of credit facility.
+On March 26, 2010, FHA and OFS announced enhancements to the Federal Housing Administration Refinance Program (FHA Refinance), designed to make homeownership more affordable for borrowers whose homes are worth less than the remaining amounts on their mortgage loans (negative equity).
+TARP funds were made available by OFS through an \$8.0 billion letter of credit facility, in order to fund a share of the losses associated with this program (subsequently reduced to \$100 million as of fiscal year 2015 due to low utilization).
+As of September 30, 2015, FHA has guaranteed 6,639 refinance loans with a total face value of almost \$955 million, of which, 4,156 loans are subject to OFS coverage with a face value of \$611 million.